Skip to Main Content

 They’re a common type of centrifugal pump and have the salient features of a traditional sump pump but with an added layer of protection.

-This type has a primary sump pump, a controller, battery case, and a backup pump in case the primary one fails.
+This type has a primary sump pump, a controller, a battery case, and a backup pump in case the primary one fails.
 It also has a battery that supplies power to the backup pump.
 When the primary pump fails, an alarm activates the backup to take over pumping duties.
-The backup system will keep operating until the primary sump pump gets restored.
+The backup system will keep operating until the primary sump pump is restored.

 5. Battery-powered Sump Pumps